How to Avoid Promoting A Top Sales Rep to Bad Sales Manager

 Regardless of your decision as to who you should promote to sales manager, you need to consider how you will train and support that new manager once they are in their new position.
 Do you have appropriate Sales Management and Sales Coaching programs in place to develop the new manager?

 The typical rep will require both training and mentoring in order to learn the new position, and we suggest you commit a significant portion of your time to coaching the new manager during this transition period.
-It’s not enough to train them and turn them loose, you need to ensure the new manager has the safety net to be able to make some mistakes, recover and learn from their efforts.
+It’s not enough to train them and turn them loose, you need to ensure the new manager avoids becoming a bad manager by providing the safety net to be able to make some mistakes, recover and learn from their efforts.
 It’s a long term commitment but one that is invaluable to the overall health of the organization.

 About Ray Makela

 Ray Makela is CEO and Managing Director at Sales Readiness Group (SRG).
 He oversees all client engagements as well as serves as a senior facilitator on sales management, coaching, negotiation and sales training workshops.
 Ray has over 20 years of management, consulting, and sales experience and writes frequently on best practices for coaching and developing sales teams.